 How to Make Granola Bars

-Start by preheating the oven to 350 degrees F. Spray a semi-shallow baking dish with non-stick spray (10 x 10 or 9 x 13 work well).
+Start by preheating the oven to 350 degrees F. Spray a semi-shallow baking dish with non-stick spray (10 x 10 or 9 x 13 both work well, depending if you want the granola bars to be more thin or thick).

 Press the mixture into the pan – make sure it’s an even layer.
 Bake for 15 minutes (until the edges are browned and the center is firm when you touch it).